3D Printers in Medicine: Exciting Uses and Potential Applications

 A special type of 3D printer known as a bioprinter is used to make living tissue.
 In a common method of making the tissue, a hydrogel is printed from one printer head to form a scaffold.
 Tiny liquid droplets, each containing many thousands of cells, are printed on to the scaffold from another printer head.
 The droplets soon join and the cells become attached to each other.
 When the desired structure has formed, the hydrogel scaffold is removed.
 It may be peeled away or it may be washed away if it's water soluble.
 Biodegradable scaffolds may also be used.
 These gradually break down inside a living body.

 Non-living implants and prosthetics created by 3D printers are already used in humans.
 The use of implants containing living cells requires more research, which is being performed.
 Entire organs can't yet be made by 3D printing, but sections of organs can.
 Many different structures have been printed, including patches of heart muscle that are able to beat, skin patches, segments of blood vessels, and knee cartilage.
 These haven't yet been implanted into humans.
-In 2017, scientists presented a prototype of a printer that can create human skin for transplantation, however.
+In 2017, scientists presented a prototype of a printer that can create human skin for implantation, however, and in 2018 other scientists printed corneas in a process that may one day be used to repair damage in eyes.

-It was also exciting to note that the transplanted structures were able to stay alive until the blood vessels had developed.
-This feat was accomplished by the existence of tiny pores in the transplanted structures that allowed nutrients to enter them.
+It was also exciting to note that the implanted structures were able to stay alive until the blood vessels had developed.
+This feat was accomplished by the existence of tiny pores in the structures that allowed nutrients to enter them.

 Printing Parts of the Heart